 I would often talk with my father about the myriad answers to his questions, and it was lots of fun.
 But he would usually close the discussion with a reminder that I should answer his third eternal question, “What should I do while I am here?” by trying to answer Mother’s four eternal questions.
 That is exactly what I have done for the past six decades, and this book is a summary of my answers to her questions.

-And finally, when I was approaching adolescence I became a little too smart for my own good.
+Finally, when I was approaching adolescence I became a little too smart for my own good.
 I was cracking wise one day and my mother patiently said something like this, “Jerry, I had a dream about you last night.
 I saw you standing in a dark place with a bright light shining on you.
 Behind the light I could see many pairs of eyes watching you.
 I could not decide if you were addressing a large group of people who had come to hear what you had to say, or if you were leading a prison break and the guards had caught you in their searchlight.
 Things can turn out either way, and it is all up to you.”
 And my father often said, “All of us are born ignorant, but not all of us overcome it.”

 To my father I say, “Poppa, I have tried my very best to overcome my ignorance.”
 And to my mother I say, “So far so good, Momma, so far so good.”